massive open online course (MOOC) microlearning (microtraining)

 The concept of continuous learning applies to artificial intelligence (AI) and machine learning (ML) systems.
 Ongoing learning is a key part of these systems.
 ML systems use algorithms to learn to analyze data on their own.
 Algorithms help them distinguish important insights and learn what predictions they can make from that information.

-In a static learning process, once an ML algorithm is trained on a specific data set, it assumes every future data set it analyzes to be similar.
+In a static learning process, once an ML algorithm is trained on a specific data set, it assumes every future data set it analyzes is similar.
 However, the world and knowledge aren't static.
-Therefore, in the same way humans must be retrained and reskilled through continuous learning, ML systems also undergo continuous training as part of the ML operations process.
+Therefore, in the same way humans are retrained and reskilled through continuous and constant learning, ML systems also undergo continuous training as part of the ML operations process.

-An ML model is deployed once, and then continuously monitored and retrained to adapt to constantly changing data.
-There are different techniques and tools that developers in this field use to automate this retraining process.
+An ML model is deployed once and then continuously monitored and retrained to adapt to constantly changing data.
+There are different techniques and tools that developers use to automate this retraining process.

 The continuous learning process for ML requires periodic oversight from a human developer.
-There are also drawbacks to this type of retraining, because it requires expensive technology infrastructures and is a time-consuming process.
+There are also drawbacks to this type of retraining, as it requires expensive technology and can be time-consuming.
 However, the ongoing learning process is important to ensure the efficiency of AI and ML systems.

 A newer, AI-driven approach to teaching employees new skill sets is the learning experience platform.
 Find out what it is, how it works and how it differs from traditional LMSes.